scratch-guy/crummy-juncture-UT-fangame-/README.md

 # crummy juncture

-Hey there, buddy chum pal...
+sans: hey there, buddy chum pal...
 (5 years later) pal chum, I mean...
-I don't mean to be rude, but if you take one more...
+I don't (i do) mean to be rude, but if you take one more...
 DIDDLY DARN step right there... well...
 I'm gonna have to diddly darn SNAP your NECK, and wow, wouldn't that be a crummy juncture?
 Do you want that?
 Do you wish upon yourself to come into physical experience with a crummy juncture? ' Cuz friend, buddy, chum, friend, chum... if you keep this up, then... well, gosh diddly darn!